bhagyashriyogeshpatil/django_project_demo/README.md

 22. Above the admin pattern in urlpatterns add:

 `path('', index_views.index, name='index'),`

+<span style="color:#6495ED"><strong>Investigating URLs:</strong></span>

+The steps in the Django request cycle:
+- The user enters a URL to your site in their browser.
+- Django’s URL router checks to see if the URL matches any known URLs.
+- If the entered URL does not match anything in the urls.py files, then Django returns an error.
+- If it does match, then Django passes control to the view specified in the URL.
+In our case, the view is called index.
+- The view returns either a HttpResponse or a template.
+In our case, it returns a HttpResponse.

+<span style="color:#6495ED"><strong>Importing views:</strong></span>

+The first thing we need to do in our urls.py file is to import the views.
+We can then refer to these views in `urlpatterns`.

+As you can see, close to the top of urls.py, we import the views from hello_world using this line:

+`from hello_world import views as index_views`

+When we import something in Python we can use the as keyword, this creates an alias, which is how we will refer to the import from now on.
+In this case, we will refer to the views we imported as index_views.

+<span style="color:#6495ED"><strong>Importing views:</strong></span>

+Then, the path function takes three arguments:

+`path('hello/', index_views.index, name='index'),`

+First is the URL pattern.

+Then, the view to call.
+In our case, the index function from the views file we imported and aliased as index_views.

+Finally, we have a friendly name for the view.

+**IMPORTANT NOTE:** As shown above, you must add the trailing / to your URL patterns, otherwise they will not work.

 ### settings.py:
 23. Finally, we just need to add our app to the **settings.py** file to connect the app to the project.
 For our simple app, this is not strictly necessary, but it's good practice and will be required later on when app models are connecting to databases.